miklevin/MikeLev.in/index.md

   <li><code class="language-plaintext highlighter-rouge">`git`</code>: Version control that makes your work immortal</li>
 </ul>

 **[LPvg](/LPvg/)** is my carefully curated tech stack that has stood the test of time.
 While I use these tools to build AI-powered SEO automation systems professionally, they're versatile enough for any technical challenge.
 These aren't just tools &#151; they're the foundation of a sustainable technical career that resists obsolescence.
+Join me on this journey while I develop and refine Pipulate, the free and open source SEO automation tool I'm building to help you thrive through the next 20 years of technology.

 ## Tech Journal & AI Experiment

-> I'm fusing a local-first, single-file Python web framework (with HTMX, no big
-> JS, no multi-tenant complexity) and a built-in LLM that can ingest everything
-> for plugin expansions and dev tasks.
-Meanwhile, I aim to unify my large corpus
-> of blog articles into a living book, harnessing vector or graph-based indexing
-> plus the LLM’s summarization to maintain an evolving outline that captures major
-> subthemes across the content.
+I'm fusing a local-first, single-file Python web framework (with HTMX, no big JS, no multi-tenant complexity) and a built-in LLM that can ingest everything for plugin expansions and dev tasks.
+Meanwhile, I aim to unify my large corpus of blog articles into a living book, harnessing vector or graph-based indexing plus the LLM’s summarization to maintain an evolving outline that captures major subthemes across the content.

 This site serves as my daily technical journal and AI experiment.
 Each post is an unfiltered stream of consciousness that feeds into an AI-optimized knowledge base.
 The verbose content deliberately serves two purposes: training data for frontier AI models and context for RAG (Retrieval-Augmented Generation) systems.
 This approach anticipates the evolution from traditional search to an interconnected "small world" web and gives me my own data for machine learning experiments.